 - Umbrella's services are cloud-based and can be scaled to handle any amount of internet traffic.
-This means while other proxy services—especially full proxy solutions—might slow you down, Umbrella does not.
+This means that while other proxy services—especially full proxy solutions—might slow you down, Umbrella does not.

-- If you your laptop leaves your corporate network, the intelligent proxy makes sure its protection follows you, keeping you secure 24/7/365.
+- If your laptop leaves your corporate network, the intelligent proxy makes sure its protection follows you, keeping you secure 24/7/365.

 Lots of big name domains like Google and Facebook are not proxied because there is a very low risk of these domains hosting malicious content.
-In fact, we have a list of highly popular domains—approximately 100 at the moment—that are low risk and will never be proxied.
+In fact, we have a list of highly popular domains—approximately 100 at the moment—that are low risk and never proxied.

 Localized (language-specific) web content like Google searches or bandwidth intensive SaaS apps like Office 365 can experience issues when sent through a cloud-based proxy.
 But because these types of services don’t host malware, they aren’t considered “risky”.
 So, by default, our proxy doesn’t intercept this traffic.
-This means that your users receive accurate, localized content and services without the burden of creating a proxy exceptions.
+This means that your users receive accurate, localized content and services without the burden of creating proxy exceptions.

 The 'greylist' of risky domains is comprised of domains that host both malicious and safe content—we consider these “risky” domains.
 These sites often allow users to upload and share content—making them difficult to police, even for site administrators.